security-assignments/security-assignments.github.io/_labs/lab_hashing_and_symmetric_encryption.md

     {% include lab_question.html question='What are the three most frequent trigrams?' %}

-3. Assume that a simple cipher that shifts all characters by a fixed number was used to create the cipertext.
+3. Assume that a simple cipher that shifts all characters by a fixed number was used to create the cipertext (a caesar cipher).
 Given the results of the frequency analysis, what would the shift key have been (the shift to go from plaintext to ciphertext)?
     Don’t be proud; you can use your fingers to count.

     {% include lab_question.html question='What is the key of the ciphertext, counting forwards?' %}

 4. What is the plaintext?

+    **Hint:** You can use an online caesar cipher encoder/decoder such as [this one](https://cryptii.com/pipes/caesar-cipher) to test your key,
+    although you should be able to perform frequency analysis by hand on short texts.

     {% include lab_question.html question='What author is quoted in the plaintext?' %}

-## One-time Pad
+# One-time Pad

 Decrypt the following ciphertext using the following one-time pads, using an XOR bitwise operation.

 You may use an online tool such as [cryptii.com](https://cryptii.com).
-For example:
+For example, select "bitwise operation":

+{% include lab-image.html image='cryptii-bitwise-select.png' %}

+And then choose "XOR", leaving the operation on "encode":

 {% include lab-image.html image='cryptii-otp.png' %}

-<div class='alert alert-info'><strong>Heads up!</strong> When using cryptii for this XOR,
+<div class='alert alert-warning'><strong>Heads up!</strong> When using cryptii for this XOR,
 leave it on <i>encode</i>, <strong>not</strong> <i>decode</i>.
 This is because to undo XOR for decryption, the same operation is done as to do it in the encryption.
 Again, leave it on <i>encode</i> for XOR even though you are decrypting.</div>